ScilifelabDataCentre/dds_cli/docs/index.rst

 """"""""""""""""""""""""""
 You can use the `add user` group command to manage your own and (if you have administrative permissions) other user accounts.

-See the subcommands and documentation :ref:`here<dds-user>`.
+See the test protocol and the command documentation :ref:`here<dds-user>`.

 .. _project-info:

 :ref:`dds project<dds-project>`
 """"""""""""""""""""""""""""""""
-some project info here + link to docs
+The `dds project` command is for creating and managing projects.
+The majority of the functionalities regarding project management is only available to *Unit Admin* and *Unit Personnel* accounts.

-See the subcommands and documentation :ref:`here<dds-project>`.
+See the test protocol and the command documentation :ref:`here<dds-project>`.

 .. _data-info: